 In this series of webinars brought to you by the Cancer Research UK Convergence Science Centre at Imperial College London and The Institute of Cancer Research, London, researchers across the two organisations will discuss key challenges facing cancer research and opportunities for new convergence science approaches to address these.
 Join us to consider how novel approaches and technologies could shed light on unresolved problems in cancer biology, to innovate new ways to address challenges in cancer and bring pioneering treatments to cancer patients faster.

 Hosted by our Scientific Director, Prof Axel Behrens, the series aims to support the Centre's mission to facilitate collaboration between traditionally separate and distinct disciplines.

-Dr Yuval Elani – Department of Chemical Engineering, Imperial College London
+Dr Khushi Vyas – Hamlyn Centre for Robotic Surgery, Department of Computing, Imperial College London

 “Innovations in Fluorescence Endomicroscopy for Intra-Operative Margin Assessment”